 Instead of simply waiting and hoping for rain, many gardeners and wildlife lovers in states with recurrent drought choose to increase the number of native plants in their yards.
-This is especially true of Texas, where statewide drought began in 2010 and hasn't yet abated.
+This is especially true of Texas.

 Native plants are ones indigenous to your region; they have existed locally since before Columbus stepped on American shores.
 Native plants and wildlife, including pollinators, coevolved over time to meet each other's needs.
 Near-native plants from neighboring areas often also appeal to local wildlife.

-To help gardeners from Texas and the Southwest who want to create wildlife habitat, Flowers by the Sea (FBTS) ends this article with a list of 25 Salvias and companion plants appropriate for your gardens.
-All are attractive to butterflies and hummingbirds; most are agreeable to honeybees -- what we call The Big Three pollinators.
+To help gardeners from Texas and the Southwest who want to create pollinator habitat, Flowers by the Sea (FBTS) ends this article with a list of native Texas Salvias appropriate for wildlife gardens.
+Almost all are attractive to butterflies and hummingbirds, and most are agreeable to honeybees -- what we call The Big Three pollinators.

-Before you start drafting a garden plan, here is more information about native and near-native plants for combating drought and supporting pollinators.
+Before you start drafting a garden plan, here is more information about native plants for combating drought and supporting pollinators.

 Meeting Each Others' Needs